Disabled Parking Information

 California State University San Marcos provides disabled parking spaces for persons who possess a valid DMV placard/license plate.
-Disabled parking spaces are located in parking lots B, C, E, H, J, K, N, O, W and Parking Structure 1.
+Disabled parking spaces are located in parking lots B, C, E, H, J, K, N, O, W and Parking Structure 1 and Parking Structure 2.

 For students, faculty, and staff of Cal State San Marcos a DMV plate/placard must be properly displayed along with a paid CSUSM parking permit when parking in a disabled parking space.

 All faculty, staff, students, and visitors who park their vehicles on campus during Parking Services' hours of enforcement are required to have a paid parking session for the time period in which they park on campus.

 Except as otherwise provided in this section, students with disabilities and persons providing transportation to students with disabilities shall be required to display a valid parking permit, if applicable, for the campus attended.